IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

 ### Administrator vs Developer View

-1. Switch to Developer view, and note you have fewer options.
+1. Switch to Developer view, and note you have fewer and different options.
 This view is for developer working with their projects.

     ![Developer Mode](images/DevMode.jpg)